zanton123/HaSAPPy/RunninHaSAPPy.md

 @1B) /Users/User/HaSAPPy/experiments
 ```

-INFOloads module will generate in this docs folder:
+The **INFOloads.py** module will generate the following folder structure for the analysis:

 ```
 /Users/User/HaSAPPy/experiments/